Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 Online Blackjack vs. Live Dealer Blackjack games

 While plenty of blackjack variants are available online, none are quite as distinct as video blackjack versus live blackjack.
-So, while video versions of blackjack games are more akin to computer games, live dealer blackjack games offer a real casino experience.
+So, while video versions of blackjack games are more akin to computer games, live dealer blackjack games offer an authentic casino experience.

 In live casino blackjack, HD cameras show you all the action in exquisite detail.
 There is often more than one angle, too, zooming in on the key moments of a game round.
 Plus, players can interact with the dealer via live chat and hear calls over headphones or speakers.